Archives & Digital Content Management

 Archives Specialization and Certificate:

 Are you interested in history or preservation?
 Would you like to work with original material created by history makers?
 Become an archivist!
+Our program one of the oldest in the nation.
+This longevity shows our dedication and understanding of the field and the skills graduates need to develop.
 There are about 6500 archivists in the United States that work to preserve and protect historical information for future generations.
 The School offers two options for learning about archives work: as an MLIS specialization and by completing the Graduate Certificate in Archival Administration.
 Students may select any of the archives electives as part of their MLIS course work.
 The Graduate Certificate in Archival Administration is an added credential and is highly recommended for those students who want to be most competitive for professional archivist positions.

 Digital Content Management Specialization: